Gang of Four Design Pattern Reference

 Memento, Observer, State, Strategy, Template Method, Visitor

-Each pattern names a problem and a tested solution, so “use an Adapter here” or “this needs an Observer” conveys a whole design in two words.
-The value is the shared vocabulary as much as the code structure.
+Each pattern names a problem and a tested solution.
+Saying “use an Adapter here” or “this needs an Observer” conveys a whole design decision in two words — that shared vocabulary is as valuable as any specific code structure.

 Tips and notes